 Did you know you have the best free tool you’ll ever need to develop critical thinking in your learners within arms reach right now?
 Don’t believe me?
 Grab a piece of paper and a pen, and draw two overlapping circles.
 That’s it…it’s within your grasp.
 You’ve solved to the age-old problem of getting kids thinking critically by creating a Venn Diagram.
 And the best part is…it’s free and guaranteed to work!
+Now, you just need some Venn Diagram activities to get started!

 What is a Venn Diagram?